plotters-rs/guide/src/basic/basic_data_plotting.md

 ## Customized series

-Plotters allows you draw abitrary types of series, even the one isn't built into the Plotters crate.
+Plotters allows you draw arbitrary types of series, even the one isn't built into the Plotters crate.
 Plotters uses a really simple abstraction for a data series: An iterator of drawable elements.
 Thus if you can make your own series an iterator of drawable element, it's a valid data series and can be draw on a figure.